Our Story

 A Thoughtful, Ongoing Evolution

-In 2024, Lisa stepped away from ownership and relocated out of state, continuing her work at Prana through online Vishoka meditation workshops and other programs.
+In 2024, Lisa stepped away from ownership and relocated out of state, while continuing to share her work through Vishoka meditation online.

 Prana Today